intel-iot-devkit/how-to-code-samples/README.md

 - displays information that jhelp is on the way using the OLED display;
 - keeps track of detected devices, using cloud-based data storage.

-## How It Works
+## How it works

 The home fall tracker bracelet will detect potential falls with the accelerometer.
-If it detects a possible fall, it will send an SMS alert via Twilio and let the user know that their caretaker has been notified, and help is on the way.
+If it detects a possible fall, it will send an SMS alert via Twilio* and let the user know that their caretaker has been notified, and help is on the way.

 Optionally, all data can be stored using the Intel® IoT Example Datastore running in your own Microsoft* Azure* or IBM* Bluemix* account.